ebenezerraph/basic-calculator/README.md

 ## Acknowledgments

 - W3Schools - A valuable resource for learning web development through tutorials and examples.
-- Claude from Anthropic - An AI assistant that provided valuable guidance and feedback throughout the development of this project.
+- Claude from Anthropic - An AI assistant who provided valuable guidance and feedback throughout the development of this project.

 ## Contact